ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

    * Deathknights: Paladin tagged.
    * Harpy: Vulnerable to piercing, lightning, and cold.
    * Being evil has more consequences: Dame Aylin's Moonlight Slivers, Aylin herself, and Valeria are capable of inflicting the player with "Castigated By Divinity" if you start a fight.
+   * Spiders: Weak to fire, resist poison.
+   * I'm happy to report that the way MMM adds enemies is usually through referencing existing templates, which means Degreaser changes will pretty reliably affect MMM without me having to make CX entries for everything.
+So MMM should generally be a consistent experience with the rest of Listo.
+This also means, however, that a lot of MMM enemies inherit CX class tags (like rogue, fighter, etc) because CX itself edits generic enemy templates, so there are some MMM enemies that double dip because the author assigned them abilities that make sense without planning for players to also have Combat Extender add abilities that MMM encounters inherit.

 ## Listonomicon v3.5